 Daily boat trips in Calabria and Sicily

 I would like to share with you some of the daily boat trips available so that you can combine this experience with all the other things you plan to do.
-You can click on the links to get information about the tour:
+Read about my boat trip to the Aeolian islands in Sicily.
+You can click on the links to get information about other tours:

 Stromboli by night boat trip from Tropea